Configure a Point-to-Site connection by using certificate authentication (classic)

 - For 32-bit clients, select VPN Client (32-bit).

-Part 2: Install the client certificate
+Install a client certificate

 Connect to your VNet